FreeRTOS/coreMQTT-Agent/README.md

 ## Building the Library

 The [mqttAgentFilePaths.cmake](mqttAgentFilePaths.cmake) file contains the information of all source files and the header include path from this repository.
-In addition to these files, the coreMQTT library is required to build the MQTT Agent library.
+In addition to these files, the MQTT Agent library requires the coreMQTT library, whose file information can be obtained from `mqttFilePaths.cmake` in the [coreMQTT submodule](source/dependency/).

 For a CMake example of building the MQTT Agent library with the `mqttAgentFilePaths.cmake` file, refer to the `coverity_analysis` library target in [test/CMakeLists.txt](test/CMakeLists.txt) file.